 No building shall be moved through the streets of the Town which, when mounted on the vehicle or carrier transporting it, reaches a height of more than 17 1/2 feet, and no building shall be moved on the streets of the Town without a permit from the-Board of Selectmen.

+Article II

-Article II Street Naming; Numbering of Buildings
+Street Naming: Numbering of Buildings

 [Adopted as Ch.
-6, § 6-1, of the General Bylaws; amended in its entirety 5-23-2022 ATM by Art.
+6, § 6-1, of the General Bylaws]: amended in its entirety 5-23-2022 ATM by Art.
 8]

-§ 219-2 Statutory authorization.
+§ 219-2 Affixing of numbers required; locationStatutory authorization.